cmsc320/spring2021/project2/README.md

 What can you learn from this plot compared to the set of plots you looked at in Question 2 and 3?
 How good was Oakland's efficiency during the Moneyball period?

+## Extra Credit (15 pts)

+The data used in this project is starting to get a bit old.
+The extra credit is ambitious: Can you create a new sqlite database that has the newest available data (up to 2020)?
+Explain your method with code and prose, if your explanation is reproducible, you will get the points.
+In order for a method to be reproducible you must provide code that can access the data online, mangle the data as necessary and the SQL necessary for creating the new sqlite database.
+Use the prose to describe where you found the data and what steps might be necessary to access that data (account creation/authentication/etc.).
+Any steps that require human intervention should be clearly described in prose.

 ## Submission

 Prepare a Jupyter notebook that includes for each Problem: (a) code to carry out the step discussed, (b) output showing the result of your code, and (c) a short prose description of how your code works.
 Remember, the writeup you are preparing is intended to communicate your data analysis effectively.
 Thoughtlessly showing large amounts of output in your writeup defeats that purpose.

 All axes in plots should be labeled in an informative manner.
 Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.

 Submit to ELMS at Project 2 Assignment Submission.
 You should include an .ipynb and a .pdf.
 Some students have found typesetting a PDF to be time-consuming.
 Make sure you are generating PDFs as you work on the project.

-## Extra Credit (15 pts)

-The data in question is starting to get a bit old.
-The extra credit is ambitious: Can you create a new sqlite database that has the newest available data (up to 2020)?
-Explain your method, if your explanation is reproducible, you will get the points.
+(Note: we may switch the PDF submission to HTML in order to make it easier for student who have difficulties with PDF generation, but for now assume PDF)